sebastiankozub/QuestLine-ConsoleApp-BookingHotelRooms/README.md

 0. business logic in services and handlers - DONE

 1. unit testing of business logic - DONE

-2. parsing and validation - DONE  (improve to return Validation/ParsingResult)
+2. handler parsing and validation - DONE
+   improve to return Validation/ParsingResult or by abstract method and get rid quickly implemented static method approach)

 3. add ILogger

+4!.
+Generic CommandHandler\<T\> abstract class typed by collection returned from service - much cleaner output formating by FormatOutput<T>() abstract method

 4. CommandLineHandlers:
 - auto registration when new class added to namespace - DONE
 - change to ICommandHandler - in this layer code cannot have anything common with command line console - DONE
 - generic ones like: search, availability - collect into collection at the begining of the app - REFACTOR different approach to di configuration
 - easier/cleaner code to maintain in few areas then

+Needed?
-- CommandLineHandlerData - inherited to create common base imput poco parameter for Handle(CommandLineHandlerData commandData) method
+- CommandHandlerData - inherited to create common base imput poco parameter for Handle(CommandLineHandlerData commandData) method

 5. CONFIG JSON + Command Aliases class - atm one method and some magic stringd hardcoding
 - use dictionary collection in json config for command aliases
 - finish command alias mechanism - extracting to new class and unit testing

+5.1.
+Better Help() - list aslo aliases and command description

 6. Better Exception messages and servicing exc throwing
 - lot of repeating or messy messages - create mechanism to service that giving doors to multi language